aleph1/zenith/README.md

 Zenith is fast, flexible, fully tested, and doesn’t require a build step.
 It wouldn’t exist without [Mithril.js](https://github.com/MithrilJS/mithril.js).

-**The current release release is alpha, and depsite being used in production, it is still evolving.**
+**The current release release is alpha.
+It is used in production, but is still rapidly evolving.
+Consider the API relatively safe.**

 ## Installation